nmoya/whatsapp-parser/README.md

 ### Output ##

 - Several statistics about the chat history and the frequency of each pattern.
-- A JSON file is created inside /logs/ folder.
+- A JSON file is created inside /logs/ folder

 ### Usage Steps ####
 - Export your Whatsapp chat history. (http://www.whatsapp.com/faq/general/23753886)